Jace Addy

 Expected graduation: May 2025

-Experiencing solution-oriented involvement from an early age showed me my capability to lead and make a difference.
+Experiencing solution-oriented involvement during my first encounter with environmentalism enhanced my capability to lead and make a difference in this movement.
 Realizing my potential as a young activist has been instrumental in motivating me to keep learning, growing, and ardently striving for greater awareness and education about climate change that will lead to stricter policies and protections.
-Learning about the social justice issues layered on top of the climate crisis has further solidified my life goal: to ensure a sustainable and equitable future for all.
+Learning about the social justice issues layered on top of the climate crisis has further solidified my mission to work toward a sustainable and equitable future for all.

 Taylor Tagliavia